ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   methods to create futures
 *   methods to check the status of futures
 *   methods to complete futures
-*   methods to retrieve results of futures
+*   methods to get results of futures
 *   methods for bulk futures operations

 ![methods of CompletableFuture](/images/methods_of_CompletableFuture.png)